equinor/data-engineering/docs/Background Information & Decision Log.md

 **How long is each copy operation estimated to take**

 **Is there a plan for any initial loading of data?**

-**If all changes need to be recorded and preserved, how will updates between copy operations be preserved?**

 ### Lifecycle